yeshwanth12/Autonomous-Car-Detection-YOLO/README.md

 # Autonomous-Car-Detection-YOLO
-Autonomous Car Detection Application using YOLO algorithm
+A simple car detection system utilizing YOLO algorithm using data from a camera mounted on the hood of a car, which takes pictures of the road ahead every few seconds while driving.
+"You Only Look Once" (YOLO) is a popular algorithm because it achieves high accuracy while also being able to run in real-time.
+This algorithm "only looks once" at the image in the sense that it requires only one forward propagation pass through the network to make predictions.
+After non-max suppression, it then outputs recognized objects together with the bounding boxes.
 # How does YOLO work?

-1. It uses Depp CNN that takes an input image of m X 608 X 608 X 3 and returns 19 x 19 x 5 x 85 volume, where m is the number of training samples.
+1. It uses a Deep CNN that takes an input image of m X 608 X 608 X 3 and returns 19 x 19 x 5 x 85 volume, where m is the number of training samples.

 <img src="nb_images/architecture.png" style="width:700px;height:400;">